Apply as a Transfer Student

 We recognize the importance of mentors in the lives of college students, especially transfer students.
 Our faculty and staff are here to address your questions and help you transition to E-town.
 After joining our college community, you’ll be assigned a faculty advisor who can assist you with your academic decisions.
 We also have plenty of offices on campus to help with your other advising needs including: Career Services, Counseling Services, the Center for Student Success and the Office of Diversity.

 Recognizing your academic success and making E-town is of the utmost importance to us.
-We offer Phi Theta Kappa members the opportunity to be awarded renewable scholarships in the amount of $25,000 - $29,000 per academic year.
+Members of Phi Theta Kappa are guaranteed to receive our renewable Presidential Scholarship ($16,000 per academic year) or Founder’s Scholarship ($12,000 per academic year).
 To be eligible, Phi Theta Kappa members must have a minimum of a 3.5 GPA and 30 transferable credits to be considered.
 There is not a separate scholarship application — simply indicate your Phi Theta Kappa distinction on your application.

 In addition, all transfer students are eligible for other scholarships, including the Presidential and Founders Scholarships.
 Visit Financial Aid & Scholarships for more.